ACatThatPrograms/eth-adapter/README.md

         "eject": "react-scripts eject" // Not needed here }
   ```
-  5. The Ethereum Pre-Start-Transpiler (ethpst) should be ran anytime changes to the contract abi's are made.
+  - The _Ethereum Pre-Start-Transpiler_ (ethpst) should be ran anytime the abi's are updated

+### For CJS / ES5 compile:

 If you wish to use this inside node as ES5 and not ES6 modules, you can compile to cjs by including the following .env parameter in your project root:

 `ETH_ADAPTER_USE_CJS="TRUE"`

-* A false .env does not need to be included for ES6 Module compiling, it is the default.
+* A false .env does not need to be included for ES6 Module compiling, it is the default

 ## Calling Contracts :incoming_envelope:

-This is the easy part
+This is the easy part:

 ```
 // Import ethAdapter